West Ruislip station: London Underground

-On the London Underground, West Ruislip station is the western terminus of its branch of the Central line and the next station is Ruislip Gardens to the east.
+On the London Underground, West Ruislip is one of the two western termini of the Central line and the next station is Ruislip Gardens to the east.
 The typical off-peak London Underground service on the Central line is 9 trains per hour to and from Epping.
 During the peak hours, this is increased to up to 12 trains per hour to and from Debden, with up to 7 tph continuing to and from Epping.